18F/portfolios/_portfolios/state-local.md

 {% include contact-button-stacked.html message='<b class="white-text">Can we help your program?
-For more information on how we can partner with your state and municipal agencies, check out [our partnership process (PDF)](https://drive.google.com/file/d/1LbZmu9HpUjVOBhQMV8CG3Zn0esVycVL1/view)
+For more information on how we can partner with your state and municipal agencies, check out <a href="/assets/igca-process.pdf">our partnership process (PDF)</a>.
 To chat with a team member, email 18FStateLocal@gsa.gov.</b>' button_text='Contact us' %}